gaearon/overreacted.io/src/pages/how-does-setstate-know-what-to-do.md

 There is a common misconception that the React “engine” lives inside the `react` package.
 This is not true.

-In fact, ever since the [package split in React 0.14](https://reactjs.org/blog/2015/07/03/react-v0.14-beta-1.html#two-packages), **the `react` package intentionally only exposes APIs for *defining* components.
-Most of the *implementation* of React lives in the “renderers”.** `react-dom`, `react-dom/server`, `react-native`, `react-test-renderer`, `react-art` are all examples of different React renderers (and you can even [build your own](https://github.com/facebook/react/blob/master/packages/react-reconciler/README.md#practical-examples)).
+In fact, ever since the [package split in React 0.14](https://reactjs.org/blog/2015/07/03/react-v0.14-beta-1.html#two-packages), the `react` package intentionally only exposes APIs for *defining* components.
+Most of the *implementation* of React lives in the “renderers”.

+`react-dom`, `react-dom/server`, `react-native`, `react-test-renderer`, `react-art` are some examples of renderers (and you can [build your own](https://github.com/facebook/react/blob/master/packages/react-reconciler/README.md#practical-examples)).

 This is why the `react` package is useful regardless of which platform you target.
 All its exports, such as `React.Component`, `React.createElement`, `React.Children` utilities and (eventually) [Hooks](https://reactjs.org/docs/hooks-intro.html), are independent of the target platform.
 Whether you run React DOM, React DOM Server, or React Native, your components would import and use them in the same way.